Bachelor of Arts (Honours) in Japanese Studies

 Tuition Fee:

-*Besides, our Bachelor of Aviation (Honours) in Operations and Management programme is supported by the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP).
+Our Bachelor of Aviation (Honours) in Operations and Management and Bachelor of Maritime Services and Operations Management (Honours) are covered by the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) with an annual subsidy up to HK$45,810 per student for 2024/25 cohort.
 More information please visit https://www.cspe.edu.hk/en/sssdp.

 Other Fees: